nathanwooten/autoloader/README.md

 # The profordable.com Autoloader
 A very simple PSR-4 autoloader.
-Loads any PSR-4 compliant package with just a vendor name and directory.
+Loads any PSR-4 compliant package ( recursive ) with just a vendor name and directory.

 ---
 With this package you can autoload and require-manually ( optional ) the files of other packages, quickly and easily.